thebigtank/tsolaye/readme.md

-# WordPress FSE Block Theme
+# Tsolaye WordPress FSE Block Theme

-This theme is a modern, block-based theme utilizing the latest WordPress theming standards.
+Tsolaye is a modern, block-based theme utilizing the latest WordPress theming standards.
 Below, you'll find detailed instructions on how to set up and work with this theme.

 ## Features